prachipandey0542/Email-Password-Validator/README.md

-# Email-Password-Validator
+# Email & Password Validator Small Project
 Regex-based email and password validation using HTML, CSS, and JavaScript.

-# Email & Password Validator
 A simple webpage that validates user email and password using Regex patterns.
 It shows whether the entered email and password are correct or incorrect.